Career and College Promise

 There are three pathways available to high school students:

+- The Cooperative Innovative High School (CIHS) Pathway is for students planning to attend small public high schools, located on the campus of an institute of higher education, where students work toward completion of both the high school diploma and an associate’s degree, transferrable credit, or career certificate.
 The three high schools in Durham Tech’s service area that we serve are Middle College High School, City of Medicine Academy, and Hillside New Tech.

 Dual Credit Allowances for Career and College Promise